an Easter devotion

 Something special is going on this week, friends.

-It's something that is so much bigger than this small candle business, and that I am SO beyond thankful for:
+It's something so much bigger than this growing candle business, and that I am SO beyond thankful for:

 When we celebrate Good Friday and Easter Sunday, and we are rejoicing a BIG love.
 We are born imperfect, but Easter represents the sacrifice that allows us to be forgiven and have a chance at that everlasting life with God (John 3:16!).
 A TRUE CELEBRATION!
 At my church back home, we celebrated with music, dancing, balloons, and just let that JOY of God's love fill our hearts on this happy day!

 This week, Antique Candle Co.™ invites you to rejoice and reflect with us as we humble ourselves with devotions for this Resurrection celebration.
 We pray you also find JOY in the Easter story!